vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-VsanClusterPowerStatus.md

 ### -PowerStatus

 The power state to be set for a given vSAN cluster.
-The value can be one amongst ("clusterPoweredOff", "clusterPoweredOn").
+The value can be one of the following ("clusterPoweredOff", "clusterPoweredOn").

 ```yaml
 Type: String